Updated April 27, 2022

-Nearly 80% of people rank an efficient resolution to their issue as one of the top three traits they value the most in a company's telephone customer service.
+In 2019, nearly 80% of people ranked an efficient resolution to their issue as one of the top three traits they valued the most in a company's telephone customer service.

-The next two most valued traits are a knowledgeable staff (75%) and clear communication (65%).
+The next two most valued traits were a knowledgeable staff (75%) and clear communication (65%).